Written by: Aimee Prasek, PhD

 CBD Dosage and Use

 After discussing with a doctor, look for a high quality, broad-spectrum, all natural, non-GMO hemp product that is THC-free (i.e. measures less than 0.3% THC).
-Avoiding THC is particularly important for some individuals looking to support anxiousness or for sleep concerns as THC may increase anxiety for some individuals and long-term THC use is associated with sleep disruption .
-CBD is commonly take in doses of 10-25 mg twice times daily, with or without meals, or in a single dose of 20-50 mg daily.
+Avoiding THC is particularly important for some individuals looking to support anxiousness as THC may increase anxiety for some individuals.
+CBD is commonly take in doses of 10-15 mg twice times daily, with or without meals, or in a single dose of 20-30 mg daily.

 CBD Side Effects